felipecarrillo100/geotifftilesetmodel/README.md

 GeoTiffTileSetModel.createFromURL(url, options)
   .then((model) => {
     console.log("GeoTIFF Tile Set Model created:", model);
-    //  use this model in combination with a const layer = new RasterTileSetLayer(model, options);
+    //  use this model in combination with a RasterTileSetLayer const layer = new RasterTileSetLayer(model, options);
     // Add the layer to the map
     map.layerTree.addChild(layer);